TeamREPENTOGON/REPENTOGON/features.md

 This is used for thrown/2-input items (e.g. Bob's Rotten Head).

 ## HealthType EntityPlayer:GetHealthType()

+## MultiShotParams EntityPlayer:GetMultiShotParams(WeaponType WeaponType)
+Now returns a proper `MultiShotParams` object.

+## int MultiShotParams:GetNumTears()
+Returns the amount of tears the player can currently simultaneously fire.

+This would be more ideal as a field- I'm looking into this.

 ## int Room:GetShopItemPrice(int EntityVariant, int EntitySubType, int ShopItemID)
 Returns the price of the item.